Amicable numbers: History

 Amicable numbers were known to the Pythagoreans, who credited them with many mystical properties.
 A general formula by which some of these numbers could be derived was invented circa 850 by the Iraqi mathematician Thābit ibn Qurra (826–901).
 Other Arab mathematicians who studied amicable numbers are al-Majriti (died 1007), al-Baghdadi (980–1037), and al-Fārisī (1260–1320).
 The Iranian mathematician Muhammad Baqir Yazdi (16th century) discovered the pair (9363584, 9437056), though this has often been attributed to Descartes.
 Much of the work of Eastern mathematicians in this area has been forgotten.

 Thābit ibn Qurra's formula was rediscovered by Fermat (1601–1665) and Descartes (1596–1650), to whom it is sometimes ascribed, and extended by Euler (1707–1783).
 It was extended further by Borho in 1972.
 Fermat and Descartes also rediscovered pairs of amicable numbers known to Arab mathematicians.
 Euler also discovered dozens of new pairs.
 The second smallest pair, (1184, 1210), was discovered in 1867 by 16-year-old B. Nicolò I. Paganini (not to be confused with the composer and violinist), having been overlooked by earlier mathematicians.

-By 1946 there were 390 known pairs, but the advent of computers has allowed the discovery of many thousands since then.
-Exhaustive searches have been carried out to find all pairs less than a given bound, this bound being extended from 108 in 1970, to 1010 in 1986, 1011 in 1993, 1017 in 2015, and to 1018 in 2016.